Deborah Reed ~Reads The Days When Birds Come Back

 Interested writers must submit a writing sample of no more than ten pages to firstname.lastname@example.org by February 25th.
 No more than ten people will be accepted, so please apply early.
 Fee for the course will be $350.
 For a complete description of the course, and the requirements, go to hoffmanblog.org.

-Following White’s reading and Q&A in the evening, we’ll have our popular Open Mic where up to nine local or visiting writers will read 5 minutes of their original work.
-The suggested (not required) theme for the evening’s Open Mic is “Not Your Usual Ocean Story.“
+Following Deboarah’s reading and Q&A in the evening, we’ll have our popular Open Mic where up to nine local or visiting writers will read 5 minutes of their original work.
+The suggested (not required) theme for the evening’s Open Mic is “Starting Over.“

 NOTE: Admission for the evening reading is $7.
-This event may well sell out, so come early.
-Doors open at 6:30.
+Doors open at 630.

-The Manzanita Writers’ Series is a program of the Hoffman Center for the Arts.
-For more information contact Kathie Hightower ~ email@example.com
+The Manzanita Writers’ Series is a program of the Hoffman Center for the Arts and will be held at the Hoffman Center (across from Manzanita Library at 594 Laneda Avenue.)
+Further information is available at hoffmanblog.org <http://hoffmanblog.org> online or contact Kathie Hightower, email@example.com